imkaywu/imkaywu.github.io/_tutorials/sfm.md

 Structure from Motion is like the holy grail of multiple view geometry.
 It is a process of estimating camera pose and retrieving a sparse reconstruction simultaneously.
 In this tutorial, I'll discuss every step of this technique and provide detailed implementation using [open3DCV]({{site.url}}{{site.baseurl}}/open3DCV/).
 The source code can be found [here](https://github.com/imkaywu/open3DCV/blob/master/test/sfm.cc).

+> I’m currently applying for a National Interest Waiver (NIW), and as part of the process, I need recommendation letters from independent professionals in my field.
+If my blog, code, or any of my contributions have been helpful to you, I’d be incredibly grateful if you’d consider writing a brief letter of support.
+Your insights would mean a lot in helping me demonstrate the impact of my work.
+Please feel free to reach out if you need any additional details.
+Thank you for your support!

 ### Table of Content
 0. [Test images](#test_image)
 1. [Image IO](#image_io)